3M Awards Lake Area Technical College Two Manufacturing Grants

 The $100,000 Expanding the Regional Manufacturing Skilled Workforce Pipeline grant will fund the purchase of two high-tech industrial robots for LATI’s Robotics and Electronic Systems Technology programs.
 The additional robots will allow students to train on high tech robots similar to those used in manufacturing plants.
 Officials expect an increase in student enrollment numbers due to the program enhancements.

-“Lake Area Tech is elated 3M shares our vision and is willing help us raise the level of excellence in our Advanced Manufacturing programs,” said Tom Paulson, Lake Area Technical Institute Foundation Executive Director.
+“Lake Area Technical College is elated 3M shares our vision and is willing help us raise the level of excellence in our Advanced Manufacturing programs,” said Tom Paulson, Lake Area Technical College Foundation Executive Director.
 “The commitment by 3M, and other industry partners, is a key piece of LATI continuing success.
 As we see manufacturing becoming more reliant on automation, the robots purchased through 3M generosity fills a critical need providing our students the tools for success now and for the future. ”